metao1/microservice-online-book-store/README.md

 How to install and run instructions:

-To run the whole application you need to enter into each folder where the microservices are hosted and run them separetly.
+To run the whole application you need to enter into each folder where the microservices are hosted and run them separately.

-0) in order to run the instances you need postgres database; For more information on how to install posgres and run it on your  server follow the https://hub.docker.com/_/postgres
+0) in order to run the instances you need postgres database; For more information on how to install postgres and run it on your  server follow the https://hub.docker.com/_/postgres

 Go to terminal and run the below commands: